jeremymuller/Sha-Bang-Modules/README.md

   - `Movable` means that the first note played will take the current tempo of the BPM knob and all other notes are a ratio based on this first note/tempo.
 ##### INPUT:
 - `EXT` is an external clock to control the Talea BPM determined by the External Clock Mode.
-- `V/OCT` takes input voltage
+- `V/OCT` takes input voltage.
-- `GATE` input gates when note is held
+- `GATE` input gates when note is held.
 ##### BUTTON:
 - on or off
 - `HOLD` will hold pattern.
 Is overriden when you release all notes and start a new note.